On This Page[Hide][Show]

 For purposes of the Policy, Mental Illness does not include coma (unless a consequence of Substance Abuse), mental retardation or Alzheimer’s disease and other forms of dementia with an objectifiable organic basis.”

-Click here to review the complete, redacted long-term disability insurance policy from UHC.
+Click here to view UHC’s complete, redacted long-term disability insurance policy.

 Appealing a United Healthcare Disability Denial

 If you receive a denial letter in response to your application for benefits, do not despair and give up.
-You can appeal United Healthcare’s decision through its administrative appeal process.
+You can appeal United Healthcare’s decision through their administrative appeal process.

-It is essential to take the appeal process seriously.
-This is your chance to stack the file with evidence to support your claim.
+It is important to take the appeal process seriously.
+This is your chance to stack the record with evidence to support your claim.
 Evidence to submit with your appeal may include:

-- Sworn statements from witnesses such as family, friends, and coworkers.
+- Affidavits from witnesses such as family, friends, and co-workers.

-At Ortiz Law Firm, we understand how complicated the appeal process can be.
-We also know how significant these benefits are to you and your family.
+At the Ortiz Law Firm, we understand how complicated the appeals process can be.
+We also understand how important these benefits are to you and your family.
 You have enough to deal with in treating your medical condition, so let us take on the insurance company.

 We have a “No Recovery, Zero Fee Guarantee.”
-This means our clients only pay an attorney fee when disability benefits are recovered.
+This means our clients only pay a fee when disability benefits are recovered.

 We cannot guarantee that your appeal will be successful.
 However, we will work diligently to prepare an appeal that is clear, concise, and complete with all necessary information.